prisma-labs/graphql-prisma-typescript/README.md

 # GraphQL Server Example

-`graphcool-server-example` is an example app implementing a minimal version of Airbnb.
+`graphql-server-example` is an example app implementing a minimal version of Airbnb.
 To view a hosted version of the project visit [https://airbnb.now.sh](https://airbnb.now.sh)

 ## Getting Started